ASDA Logo

 ASDA Logo 1970-1981

-The emblem received a rectangular background and a graphic element consisting of a drop-shaped point and a wave.
+The emblem was set against a rectangular background, with a graphic element consisting of a drop-shaped point and a wave.
 The developers also added the word “SUPERSTORES” because stores have moved to supermarket status.
-Unlike the title block, the new one is made in a thin font.
+Unlike the title block, the new one is in a thin font.

 1981 – 1985